cariad-tech/fep3_sdk/doc/input/participant/component_clock_service.rst

 The :ref:`label_clock_service` provides a :ref:`label_clock_sync_master` which is the counterpart of the :ref:`label_clock_sync_service` and enables the synchronization of a timing master with timing slaves.
 The :ref:`label_clock_sync_master` offers the possibility to register as a synchronization slave as well as to retrieve the current time of the master and its type (:cpp:class:`fep3::rpc::arya::IRPCClockSyncMasterDef` for detail).
-Also it can actively synchronize timing slaves.
-The communication is done via rpc.
+Also, it can actively synchronize timing slaves.
+The communication is done via RPC.
 To establish a clock synchronization the :ref:`label_clock_sync_service` has to be used on the slave side.
 If discrete synchronization is used (e.g. :ref:`label_clock_sync_slave_master_on_demand_discrete`), all timing slaves are synchronized concurrently.
 The master will wait until all slaves are successfully synchronized or a timeout occurred.
 The timeout is configured via :c:macro:`FEP3_CLOCK_SERVICE_TIME_UPDATE_TIMEOUT`.
 If the timeout is exceeded the relevant timing slave will be removed from synchronization and an incident is risen but simulation will be continued.